The Ultimate Doggie Backpacking Gear Checklist

 Dog chewing deterrent

 If your dog has a tendency to chew on items they shouldn't, consider packing a dog chewing deterrent.
-These sprays or solutions have a bitter taste that discourages dogs from chewing.
+These sprays or have a bitter taste that discourages dogs from chewing.
 Use them on items or surfaces you want to protect, such as your backpack, gear, or tent.

 Potty training pads